edgeworx/docs/content/en/docs/cloud/start-portal.md

 ## View Your Edgeworx Cloud edge project

-Once your account has been created, Edgeworx Cloud automatically creates your first [project](../more/terminology#project).
-This may take a few minutes.
-The screen will refresh automatically when complete.
+Once your account has been created, you can spin up a personal Sandbox or a fully featured 30-day free trial Org.

 ![Your Project is Being Created](</images/image (15).png>)